 In B2B, using ad extensions will allow you to display additional information in your ads and drive traffic specifically to the adequate page that best responds to a customer’s particular needs.

-Therefore it’s crucial to maintain the scent between your keyword ad and landing page to ensure the user has a seamless experience.
+Therefore it’s crucial to maintain the scent between your keyword ad and the landing page to ensure the user has a seamless experience.

 Search is not interruptive marketing.